 - Lactation Accommodation Policy

-- Religious Accommodation Policy
+- Religious Accommodations Policy

 Employers in all 50 states are required to implement these policies, in addition to any that are required by the specific state(s) in which they do business.
 Therefore, all of your employee handbooks should contain these federal policies (if your organization meets the 50-employee requirement for the FMLA Policy).